 Year 1

-During the first and third quartile of your Master’s, you will work on two case study projects, reflecting real-life challenges likeurban flood problemsfood and water insecurity, human-induced earth movement or other human-induced (nutrition, energy) crisis.
-Together with your team, you will develop your own take on the problem and come up with a sustainable intervention.
-In the second quartile, you will gain mandatory core knowledge; including data mastery on a core knowledge area that was not included in your prior education.
-You will gain specialist knowledge by choosing a course that will help you prepare for your final research project in the second year of your Master’s
+During the first and third quartiles of your Master’s, you will work on two case study projects, addressing real-life challenges such as urban flood problems, food and water insecurity, human-induced earth movement, or other crises related to nutrition and energy.
+Together with your team, you will develop your own approach to the problem and propose a sustainable intervention.
+In the second quartile, you will acquire essential core knowledge in data mastery.
+You will also gain knowledge not covered in your prior education through a select set of electives.

 Within the case study projects, you and your team will try to tackle actual challenges currently faced by society.
 These two case studies will increase in levels of wickedness.
 The degree of wickedness is defined by the knowledge that is available on the processes and the level of consensus that can be created among stakeholders.